On the Square Peg Problem and Its Relatives: Inscribed rectangles

 Let $R_Q$ be the set of all components of $R$ that contain a square.
-We may assume that all these components are circles, otherwise a component would come arbitrary close to the boundary of $P_4$, so there would be an $\eps$-close rectangle on it with aspect ratio $r$.
+We may assume that all these components are circles, otherwise a component would come arbitrary close to the boundary of $P_4^\circ$, so there would be an $\eps$-close rectangle on it with aspect ratio $r$.
 If we could do this for all $\eps$, then a limit argument would give us a proper rectangle of aspect ratio $r$.
 So if need be, we choose a smaller $\eps$ for which this does not happen.

-$R$ is a one-dimensional $\ZZ_4$-manifold, so $\ZZ_4$ acts on $R_Q$ as well.
-We decompose $R_Q=R_1\uplus R_2\uplus R_4$, where $R_1$ is the set of components with isotropy group $\langle0\rangle$, $R_2$ with isotropy group $\ZZ_2=\langle\eps^2\rangle\subset\ZZ_4$ and $R_4$ with $\ZZ_4$.
+$R$ is a one-dimensional $\ZZ/4$-manifold, so $\ZZ/4$ acts on $R_Q$ as well.
+We decompose $R_Q=R_1\dot\cup R_2\dot\cup R_4$, where $R_1$ is the set of components with isotropy group $\langle0\rangle$, $R_2$ with isotropy group $\ZZ/2=\langle\eps^2\rangle\subset\ZZ/4$ and $R_4$ with $\ZZ/4$.
 Now we only need to count the number of squares on each $R_i$.

-\begin{myitemize} \item $\sharp Q=4\mod 8$, since modulo $\ZZ_4$ it is odd (see Section \ref{secShnirelmansProof}). \item Every component $C\in\RR_Q$ contains an even number of squares, since while passing a square the rectangle changes from fat to skinny or vice versa (this follows from the bijectivity of the differential $\dd f$ at points in $Q$). \item 4 divides $\sharp R_1$, and every component in $R_1$ contains two squares.
-So the number of squares on components of $R_1$ is divisible by 8. \item 2 divides $\sharp R_2$, and if a component in $R_2$ contains a square $S$, then it contains also $\eps^2\cdot S$.
+\begin{itemize} \item $\sharp Q=4\mod 8$, since modulo $\ZZ/4$ it is odd (see Section \ref{secShnirelmansProof}). \item Every component $C\in R_Q$ contains an even number of squares, since while passing a square the rectangle changes from fat to skinny or vice versa (this follows from the bijectivity of the differential $\dd f$ at points in~$Q$). \item 4 divides $\sharp R_1$, and every component in $R_1$ contains an even number of squares.
+So the number of squares in the components of $R_1$ is divisible by~8. \item 2 divides $\sharp R_2$, and if a component in $R_2$ contains a square~$S$, then it inscribes also $\eps^2\cdot S$.
 When it goes through a square and changes from fat to skinny, then so it does at $\eps^2\cdot S$.
 Hence it has to go through $4k$ squares, $k\geq 1$.
-Thus the number of squares on components of $R_2$ is divisible by 8. \item If a component $C$ of $R_4$ goes through a square $S$ and changes from fat to skinny, then it also goes through $\eps\cdot S$ and changes from skinny to fat.
-That is, in between it had to go through an even number of squares, all of which of course belong to a different $\ZZ_4$-orbit.
-Hence the number of square-orbits on $C$ is odd, $\sharp(Q\cap C)=4\mod 8$. \end{myitemize}
+Thus the total number of squares in the components of $R_2$ is divisible by~8. \item If a component $C$ of $R_4$ goes through a square $S$ and changes from fat to skinny, then it also goes through $\eps\cdot S$ and changes from skinny to fat.
+That is, in between it had to go through an even number of squares, all of which of course belong to a different $\ZZ/4$-orbit.
+Hence the number of square-orbits on $C$ is odd, $\sharp(Q\cap C)=4\mod 8$. \end{itemize}

 Putting this modulo $8$ together, we get $\sharp R_4=1\mod 2$, which is even a bit stronger than what is stated in the lemma. \end{proof}